steveonly2/SaiGO/README.md

 <!-- Description -->
 ## Description

 <b>SaiGO</b> is a macro for the new game from BIG Games, <b>PETS GO!</b> This is a RNG based game which spins-off from the Pet Simulator series.
 The macro is based on <a href="https://www.python.org/">Python</a>, which allowed us to do much more than AutoHotkey.
-This allowed us to modernize the GUI and improve reliability of the macro.
-SaiGO is still in it's early stages, expect some bugs and upcoming changes soon.
+This allowed us to modernize the GUI and improve the reliability of the macro.
+SaiGO is still in its early stages, expect some bugs and upcoming changes soon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>